Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Skein TQFTs

 A second construction of this TQFT follows from the general procedure in \cite{Tur}.
 Results of Blanchet have shown that the skein theory of Yokota allow for the construction of skein $SU(N)_k$ from a modular tensor category \cite{Blan}.

 To describe the vector space $V(Y)$ given by the $2+1$ TQFTs, we fix a level $k$ of the theory.
-A vector space $V(Y)$ is spanned by admissible labellings of a spine of $Y$.
-A pants decomposition of $Y$ leads to a spine of $Y$ using the dual trivalent graph of that pants decomposition inside the handlebody $H$ bounded by $Y$.
+A vector space $V(Y)$ is spanned by admissible labellings of a trivalent graph associated to $Y$.
+Up to a homeomorphism into Euclidean space, we can think of $Y$ as bounding a standard handle body.
+Then we can associate to $Y$, the spine of that handlebody, meaning a trivalent graph whose regular neighborhood is the handlebody.
+A pants decomposition of $Y$ leads to which trivalent graph is used by taking the dual trivalent graph of that pants decomposition inside the handlebody $H$ bounded by $Y$.
 An admissible labelling of a trivalent graph is defined as follows.
 Each edge of the trivalent graph is associated with a fundamental projector, and each vertex a vector from the triangle space of the three incident edges.
-Then $V(Y)$ is defined to be the free complex vector space spanned by each admissible labelling of a spine of $Y$.
+Then $V(Y)$ is defined to be the free complex vector space spanned by each admissible labelling of this trivalent graph.
 Equivalently $V(Y)$ is the reduced skein space, generated by framed links in $M$ and subject to relations coming from the kernel of a bilinear pairing.

 Let $h:Y\rightarrow Y$ be an orientation preserving homeomorphism.
 Now we look to define an action